tbela99/workerize/README.md

 })();
 ```

-## A not about the proxies parameters
+## A note about the proxies parameters

 All parameters you pass to the proxy must be [transferable](https://developer.mozilla.org/en-US/docs/Web/API/Transferable).
 Objects will be serialized and deserialized as JSON data.
 All methods, property settter and gettter are removed.